willdurand/willdurand.github.io/_posts/2014-02-14-please-dont-patch-like-that.md

 It is worth mentioning that `PATCH` is not really designed for truly RESTful APIs, as Fielding's dissertation does not define any way to **partially** modify resources.
-But, Roy Fielding himself said that
-[PATCH was something \[he\] created for the initial HTTP/1.1 proposal because partial PUT is never RESTful](https://twitter.com/fielding/status/275471320685367296).
+But, Roy Fielding himself said that PATCH was something he created for the initial HTTP/1.1 proposal because partial PUT is never RESTful.
 Sure you are not transferring a **complete** representation, but REST does not require representations to be complete anyway.

 ## Useful Links